-A description of the classes of institutional records held by the Foundation can be found in the Treasury Board Secretariat of Canada publications titled Info Source - Sources of Federal Government Information and Sources of Federal Employee Information, which can be found on the Internet, in public and academic libraries, and in the constituency offices of federal members of Parliament.
+A description of the classes of institutional records held by the Foundation can be found in the Treasury Board Secretariat of Canada publication titled Info Source, which can be found on the Internet.
 The Foundation does not have exempt banks.